sokarcreative/EasyOWM/README.md

 # EasyOWM

-This library allows you to get safe and easy information from the OpenWeatherMap API 100% in kotlin (null safe / no more boilerplate code) -> Easy to maintain if they change their API.
+This library allows you to get safe and easy information from the OpenWeatherMap API.
+100% in kotlin (null safe / no more boilerplate code) -> Easy to maintain if they change their API.

 You can get information about :